Eric O'Grady: Fictional character biography

 After he obtains a fake ID under the name Derek Sullivan and comes up with the new superhero name Slaying Mantis, this organization offers him a job and he consents.
 He meets Abigail and they start dating.
 He leases an apartment under his new name, and with Damage Control's help, begins to establish a new identity while continuing to hide from S.H.I.E.L.D.
 However, as Abigail begins to fall in love with O'Grady, she reveals to him that she is a single mother with a son.
 This in turn triggers O'Grady dumping Abigail over keeping her son's existence a secret from him while pursuing a romantic relationship with him.

 Black Fox later shows up looking for the jewels.
 O'Grady, however, had already sold them to a pawn shop.
 The two work together, getting the $150,000 back and splitting the proceeds, with O'Grady keeping 15 percent.
 They form a close friendship afterward.

 During a later confrontation with Abigail, she reveals that she possesses the power to read people's emotions telepathically.
 She promptly states that her power reveals that O'Grady truly loves her.
 Before he can answer, the Hulk begins an attack on Manhattan.
 O'Grady reluctantly joins the fray by attacking Hulk from the inside of his body.
-However, the Hulk's stomach and innards proved to be just as tough and O'Grady ended up being discharged through one of the nostrils.
+However, the Hulk's stomach and innards proved to be just as tough and O'Grady ended up being discharged through Hulk's nostrils.
 He awakes in a S.H.I.E.L.D. infirmary, with Mitch Carson standing by his bed, stating that he is under arrest.

-Carson takes O'Grady to a secret room aboard the helicarrier, and proceeds to torture him.
+Carson takes O'Grady to a secret room aboard the Helicarrier, and proceeds to torture him.
 While doing so, Carson reveals shocking secrets to O'Grady regarding his own sociopathic nature and abusing being a S.H.I.E.L.D. agent to cover up murders over the years.
 Just as Carson is on the verge of burning O'Grady's face with the Ant-Man suit's jet boosters, Iron Man arrives and subdues Carson.
 O'Grady uses Carson's confessions of past misdeeds to frame his captor for the stolen Ant-Man suit fiasco, saying that he was only trying to stop the Ant-Man suit for being used for evil.
 Iron Man refuses to believe O'Grady, though Iron Man is quickly sidetracked by the arrival of the Black Fox (now friends with O'Grady after their first encounter).
-Black Fox demands that O'Grady be released and claims to have placed explosives on the helicarrier in order to extort his friend's freedom.
+Black Fox demands that O'Grady be released and claims to have placed explosives on the Helicarrier in order to extort his friend's freedom.
 O'Grady refuses Black Fox's claims to protect him from Iron Man, leading to Black Fox being arrested.